Kieran260/Kieran260/README.md

 <h2 align="center">About 👨‍💻</h2>
 <p align="start">
-  <samp>I am a software engineer at Ultamation in Liverpool.
+  <samp>Software engineer at Ultamation in Liverpool.
 With a Computer Science degree from the University of Liverpool, I am passionate about many areas of software engineering and enjoy working on projects that incorporate a wide range of technologies.
   </samp>
 </p>